mowagdy1/hotel-rates/README.md

 There is an ingestion service that runs every day at 1AM EST. This service scrapes 4 hotel booking websites (A, B, C, D) per customer and pulls data.
 The data is then stored in the database for further analysis by the BI tool.

-To run the ingestion service manually, you can use the `scrape:hotel-rates` command.
+To run the ingestion service manually, you can use the `docker-compose exec app php artisan scrape:hotel-rates` command.